FranceHuon/gazette/README.md

 docker compose exec backend pnpm schema:fresh
 ```

-> **Note**: This project is developed as part of the curriculum at [Ada Tech School](https://adatechschool.fr/) with Myriam LE NAHELEC, Oriane DA SILVA and Eline LONGEPÉE
+> **Note**: This project is developed as part of the curriculum at [Ada Tech School](https://adatechschool.fr/) with Myriam LE NAHELEC, Oriane DA SILVA, Eline LONGEPÉE and France HUON